Arizona State University: Research and institutes

 World-renowned scholars have been integral to the successes of the institutes associated with the university.
 ASU students and researchers have been selected as Marshall, Truman, Rhodes, and Fulbright Scholars with the university ranking 1st overall in the U.S. for Fulbright Scholar awards to faculty and 5th overall for recipients of Fulbright U.S. Student awards in the 2015–2016 academic year.
-ASU faculty includes Nobel Laureates, Royal Society members, National Academy members, and members of the National Institutes of Health, to name a few.
+ASU faculty includes Nobel Laureates, Royal Society members, National Academy members, and members of the National Institutes of Health.
 ASU Professor Donald Johanson, who discovered the 3.18 million year old fossil hominid Lucy (Australopithecus) in Ethiopia, established the Institute of Human Origins (IHO) in 1981.
-The institute was first established in Berkeley, California, and later moved to ASU in 1997.
-As one of the leading research organization in the United States devoted to the science of human origins, IHO pursues a transdisciplinary strategy for field and analytical paleoanthropological research.
+The institute was established in Berkeley, California, and later moved to ASU in 1997.
+As one of the leading research organizations in the United States devoted to the science of human origins, IHO pursues a transdisciplinary strategy for field and analytical paleoanthropological research.

 The Herberger Institute Research Center supports the scholarly inquiry, applied research and creative activity of more than 400 faculty and nearly 5,000 students.
 The renowned ASU Art Museum, Herberger Institute Community Programs, urban design, and other outreach and initiatives in the arts community round out the research and creative activities of the Herberger Institute.
 Among well known professors within the Herberger Institute is Johnny Saldaña of the School of Theatre and Film.
 Saldaña received the 1996 Distinguished Book Award and the prestigious Judith Kase Cooper Honorary Research Award, both from the American Alliance for Theatre Education (AATE).
 The Julie Ann Wrigley Global Institute of Sustainability is the center of ASU's initiatives focusing on practical solutions to environmental, economic, and social challenges.
 The institute has partnered with various cities, universities, and organizations from around the world to address issues affecting the global community.